gilch/hissp/docs/tutorial.rst

 You type in the part at the Lissp prompt ``#>``, and then Lissp will compile it to Python, which it will enter into the Python interpreter ``>>>`` for you.
-Then Python will evaluate the result as normal.
+Then Python will evaluate it and print a result as normal.

 Data Elements of Lissp
 ----------------------